openshift/enhancements/enhancements/storage/csi-driver-install.md

 2. In general there are some concerns about OLM's lack of documentation and everyone's understanding of it.
 3. Not sure about disconected cluster installation / update.

+Open questions for OLM team:
+1. How will disconnected installs work?
+2. We need a way for a CSI driver operator to say version range of Openshift against which it is supported.
+3. Are channel to which user is subscribed to automatically upgraded when Openshift version is bumped?
+For example: If we install an operator from 4.2 channel on OCP-4.2 and then upgrade to OCP-4.3, is subscription updated to use channel 4.3?
+Or this should be handled via `skipRange`?
+4. Currently CVO operators can directly access cloudprovider configuration via configmap placed in `openshift-config` namespace, are we going to allow OLM operators to do the same?
+Do we need to do something to support CSI driver configuration?
+5. There are some concerns about unknown unknowns which we may discover later on and requires faster turn around time from OLM team.
+These issues can become blocker issues for storage team but storage team may not have necessary technical know-how to fix them and hence will require help from OLM team.

 ### Installation via CVO

 We are also considering if these 5 CSI drivers should be installed by default and managed via CVO.
 We are considering using cluster-storage-operator to detect